THE CHELSEA CHOP | Bring those plants in line

 Let’s stick with phlox as an example.

-Cutting back the whole plant will delay the entire flowering period, which could be an advantage in terms of your flowerbed composition (if you’re looking to create a synchronized bloom with other plants that flower later in the year).
+Cutting back the whole plant will delay the entire flowering period, which could be an advantage in terms of your flowerbed composition if you’re looking to create a synchronized bloom with other plants that flower later in the year.

 Performing the Chelsea Chop on phlox

-In the places you’ve cut, the phlox will develop new shoots, and on these, new buds will form.
+Where you’ve cut, the phlox will develop new shoots, and on these, new buds will form.
 That means that not only will your plant become bushier and more sturdy, but – here’s the trick – you’ll also get a delayed second bloom.
 Then, when the first flowering period is almost over on the shoots you haven’t cut, the buds will start to open on the newly sprouted stems.
 Tadah!

-I know it’s hard to be this strict with your beloved, freshly-sprouted plant babies, especially when they’ve already grown nice and tall, but it’s so worth it.
+I know it’s hard to be this severe with your beloved, freshly-sprouted plant babies, especially when they’ve already grown nice and tall, but it’s so worth it.
 Last year, I purposely didn’t chop a few of my plants for the sake of comparison, and you could really see the difference.
 The Chelsea chop even does an excellent job of stopping your stonecrop from getting too heavy and falling apart, as it often tends to do.

 Timing is also crucial.